 Students are responsible for acquiring their own textbook.
-THE PRINT EDITION OR EBOOK MUST BE BROUGHT TO THE CLASSROOM SESSION IN ORDER TO BE ELIGIBLE TO RECEIVE AN AHA BLS HEALTHCARE PROVIDER CERTIFICATION CARD.
+THE PRINT EDITION OR EBOOK TEXT MUST BE BROUGHT TO THE CLASSROOM SESSION IN ORDER TO BE ELIGIBLE TO RECEIVE AN AHA ACLS EXPERIENCED PROVIDER CERTIFICATION CARD.

 Textbooks are available through a variety of sources.